aashiqsworld/FlatShadedSimplex/README.md

 # FlatShadedSimplex
 Visualization of simplex noise using a stepped gradient.
+Experiment in my futile ongoing effort to possibly understand how to maybe code shaders.